 The long-term expected rate of return of the System's funding is assumed to be 6.75%.
 Per Missouri State Statutes, this rate is net of both investment and administrative expenses.
-GASB 67 requires the long-term expected rate of return to be determined net of pension plan investment expense but without pension plan investment expense but without reduction for the System's administrative expenses.
+GASB 67 requires the long-term expected rate of return to be determined net of pension plan investment expense but without reduction for the System's administrative expenses.
 Investment expenses (investment management and custodial fees) are assumed to be approximately 50 basis points.
-Administrative expenses are assumed to be approximately 25 basis points; consequently, the long-term expected rate of return used for purposes of GASB 67 is increased by 25 basis points to 7.0%.
+Administrative expenses are assumed to be approximately 30 basis points; consequently, the long-term expected rate of return used for purposes of GASB 67 is increased by 25 basis points to 7%.
 This rate is gross of administrative expenses.

-For the purpose of this valuation, the expected rate of return on the System's investments is 7.0%; the municipal bond rate is 2.75% (based on the weekly rate closest to but not later than the measurement date of the "state and local bonds" rate from Federal Reserve statistical release (H.15)); and the resulting single discount rate is 7.0%.
-The single discount rate is unchanged from the expected rate of return on the System's investments because the System is closed to new Members and the System's net position is projected to be sufficient to pay all vested benefits of all current Members and their beneficiaries using actuarial assummptions until 2110.
-Furthermore, in the event that the assets fall below the present value of benefits and a contribution is required, a sound funding policy based on the frozen initial liability actuarial cost method is used, as defined by Missouri state statutes.
+For the purpose of this valuation, the expected rate of return on the System's investments is 7%; the municipal bond rate is 2.41% (based on the most recent daily rate available on or before the measurement date of the Fidelity "20-Year Municipal GO AA Index") and the resulting single discount rate is 7%.

+The single discount rate is the same as the expected rate of return on pension plan assets because FRS is closed to new members, benefits are frozen as of February 1, 2013, and FRS is projected to be fully funded by 2049.
+Our projection assumes the City will make contributions as required by statute.

+The System currently expects assets will be sufficient to cover projected vested benefits of all current Members and their beenficiaries using actuarial assumptions until 2110.
+Furthermore, in the event that the assets fall below the present value of beenefits and a contribution is required, a sound funding policy based on the frozen initial liability actuarial cost method is used, as defined by Misssouri's state statutes.